View Linda Whittaker's Obituary on www.swtimes.com/ and share memories

 Linda Whittaker

-Linda Faye Whittaker, 69, of Fort Smith entered into rest on Tuesday, Jan.
-7, 2020.
-She was born May 29, 1950, in Roland to the late Edward and Pauline (Willis) Rowe.
-She, along with her husband Bob, were the pastors at Grace Chapel Trinity Pentecostal Church.

-In addition to her parents, she was preceded in death by two brothers, Joe and Allen Rowe; and two sisters, Wanda Bates and Dolores Clark.
+Funeral service will be 2 p.m.
+Friday at Assembly of God Church in Bonanza with burial at White Bluff Cemetery under the direction of Lewis Funeral Chapel.

-She is survived by her husband of 50 years, Bob Whittaker of the home; a daughter, Brenda Gould and husband Rick of Fort Smith; a son, Robert Whittaker and wife Patty of Hackett; four sisters, Elizabeth Opitz of Fort Smith, Dorothy Rowe of Bonanza, Laverne Riggs of Fort Smith and Betty Yarberro of Greenwood; two brothers, Leo and Billy Rowe, both of Bonanza; nine grandchildren; and seven great-grandchildren.
+She is survived by her husband, Bob; a daughter, Brenda Gould of Fort Smith; a son, Robert Whittaker of Hackett; four sisters, Elizabeth Opitz and Laverne Riggs, both of Fort Smith, Dorothy Rowe of Bonanza and Betty Yarberro of Greenwood; two brothers, Leo and Billy Rowe, both of Bonanza; nine grandchildren; and seven great-grandchildren.

-Funeral service will be held at 2 p.m.
-Friday, Jan.
-10, 2020, at Assembly of God Church, 701 McConnell Ave., Bonanza, with interment to follow at White Bluff Cemetery.